Pokemon Rulesheet

 • Squirtle:

-• Level 1 - Shoot the left ramp to spin the whirlpool, and increase the value for each whirlpool spin by +1x (up to 4x) temporarily (for about 10 seconds) by hitting the other lit blue shots.
+• Level 1 - Shoot the left ramp to spin the whirlpool.
+By hitting the other lit blue shots, you can increase the value of each ramp shot (Pro) or whirlpool spin (Prem / LE) by +1x up to 4x for 10 seconds per shot.
 Final shot lights at the captive ball after 3 lit left ramp shots to complete the mode.

 • Pikachu: